Lok Kalyan Marg metro station

 The Lok Kalyan Marg metro station is located on the Yellow Line of the Delhi Metro.

-It serves the Lok Kalyan Marg area in Central Delhi, and the Prime Minister's official residence, 7, Lok Kalyan Marg is located nearby.
+It serves the Race Course Road area in New Delhi, and the Prime Minister's official residence, 7, Race Course Road, is located nearby.

 History

-The station was originally named Race Course Road but was subsequently renamed when the road was given its current name in 2016.
+The Lok Kalyan Marg metro station is located very close to the Tughlak Road police station, which is the place where two very historical FIRs for the assassination of Mahatma Gandhi and Indira Gandhi were registered.
+Originally called the Race Course metro station, it was renamed when the accompanying road was given its current name in 2016.